datastax/pulsar-transformations/README.md

 ### Drop fields

-Drops fields of structured data (Currently only AVRO is supported).
+Drops fields of structured data (Currently only AVRO and JSON are supported).

 Step name: `drop-field`